OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

     </html>

+Yay!
+Our Nginx load balancer is running!

-However, in the case above the default configuration is used which is not always desired.
+However, in this case the default configuration is used, which is not always desired.
+We may want to customize the Nginx configuration to meet our needs.

 ### 1.2 Create a custom Nginx configuration for Kubernetes

-In order for Kubernetes to start an Nginx instance with **your** configuration, there are a number of steps we need to perform:
+In order for Kubernetes to start an Nginx instance with your **customized** configuration (instead of the default configuration), there are a number of steps we need to perform:

-1. We need to create a custom Nginx configuration file
+1. We need to create a custom Nginx ```.conf``` configuration file
-2. We need to make the custom Nginx configuration file readable to a Kubernetes pod
+2. We need to make the custom Nginx configuration file readable to a Kubernetes pod by generating a ```ConfigMap```
 3. We need to reference the Nginx configuration from our Pod and Deployment configuration files (written in Yaml format)
 3. We need to verify that the custom Nginx configuration file is successfully picked up by Kubernetes during deployment

-First, we will generate a custom Nginx configuration.
+First, we will generate a custom Nginx configuration file.
 As an example we will be creating a simple Nginx implementation that returns a fixed string ```Gangnam Style!``` for all root level HTTP requests.
-So, the expected result here for a request like this ```http://13.92.209.60``` is ```Gangnam Style!```
+So, the expected result here for an HTTP request to ```http://13.92.209.60``` is ```Gangnam Style!```

+> Note: Technically we are not implementing an actual Application Container here, but for simplicity we will be mimicking a web server returning a fixed string ```Gangnam Style!```.
+In essence the ```location``` definition in the Nginx configuration has become our Application Container in this example.

 **Sample custom Nginx configuration** ```nginx-basic.conf```:

+The following configuration would route every HTTP request to ```/``` to a ```text/plain``` response with the text ```Gangnam Style!```

     server {
     	location / {